elena19m/cloud-courses/website/docs/common/containers/_docker.md

 We can connect using the Firefox browser to the virtual machine on port `8000` to configure the WordPress server.

-### Exercise: Running orders in the container
+#### Exercise: Running commands in the container

 Start a container that hosts the Nextcloud file sharing service.
 To connect to the nextcloud service, you need to expose the HTTP server running in the virtual machine.
 To do this, follow the example above.
 The container image name is `nextcloud`.

-## Automate container startup using Docker Compose
+### Automate container startup using Docker Compose

-As we can see from the TODO example, we can start containers using the `docker run` command, but that means running a command for each container.
+As we can see from the above example, we can start containers using the `docker run` command, but that means running a command for each container.
 This is simple when we only need to start two containers, but if we want to start more than two containers, or if we want to offer users a "one click" solution and we have a suite of containers needed for our solution, running in an ordered fasion for each container does not scale.

 The solution to this issue is the Docker Compose mechanism.